 We are located on the Columbia Medical Campus in New York City's Washington Heights, in one of the most vibrant and diverse neighborhoods in the world.
-We are looking for individuals from diverse backgrounds to join our team.
 Candidates from underrepresented backgrounds in science and academia are strongly encouraged to apply or inquire more information about our research.

 Prospective postdoctoral fellows and scholars

 Joint postdoc opportunity with Prof. Elham Azizi: The Azizi lab develops machine learning tools for analyzing single cell RNA transcriptomics and epigenomics data and applies them to reveal cell lineages and the microenvironment of complex tissues.
-The Azizi and Simunovic labs collaborate on several projects and are located in a shared lab space making the transfer of knowledge and technologies between the two labs seamless.
-An example of a joint project includes the spatial and temporal single cell mapping of the full differentiation landscape in early human embryogenesis using engineered stem cell-based models and CRISPR approaches, as well as their application to modeling human tissues in health and disease, including cancer.
+The Azizi and Simunovic labs collaborate on several projects making the transfer of knowledge and technologies between the two labs seamless.
+An example of a joint project includes the spatial and temporal single cell mapping of the differentiation landscape in early human embryogenesis using engineered stem cell-based models and CRISPR approaches, as well as their application to modeling human tissues in health and disease, including cancer.
 However, the candidate will have the freedom to choose how to use the lab’s technologies to shape their own research project.

 Undergraduate and masters students